Is Teekay Corporation Primed For A Short Squeeze?

 Pullback Risk?

-I believe there is far more short, medium, and long-term upside than downside; however, TK has had a decent run over the past week or so.
+I believe there is far more short-, medium-, and long-term upside than downside; however, TK has had a decent run over the past week or so.
 There is always the risk of a slight pullback if traders decide to take profits.
 If TK is viewed in even a slightly wider lens (2m chart below), then the uptick looks far smaller than it really has been.
 Again, in this context, it's important to note that the high percentage of shorts opened their positions between 16 May and 15 June.
 The uptick has been moderate in terms of a 2m period, but it has been very painful for anyone who went short in mid-June.

 TOO Dividend?